wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			- Although you can't modify a tuple, you can assign a new value to a variable that represents a tuple.
 		- -
 		- -
-		- Python considers the first item in a list to be at position 0, not position 1 #space
+		- Python considers the first item in a list to be at position 0, not position 1 #ñspace
 		- -
 		- -
 		- Show the numbers: [1, 4] #card